Tiagochicoo/cpp09/README.md

 C++ - Module 09 STL

-- Note that unless explicitly stated otherwise, theusing namespace <ns_name>and friendkeywords are forbidden.
+- Note that unless explicitly stated otherwise, the using namespace <ns_name> and friendkeywords are forbidden.
 Otherwise, your grade will be -42.
 - **You are allowed to use the STL in the Module 08 and 09 only.** That means: no **Containers** (vector/list/map/and so forth) and no **Algorithms** (anything that requires to include the<algorithm>header) until then.
 Otherwise, your grade will be -42.

 ```
 A few design requirements
 ```
 - Memory leakage occurs in C++ too.
-When you allocate memory (by using thenew keyword), you must avoid **memory leaks**.
+When you allocate memory (by using the new keyword), you must avoid **memory leaks**.
-- From Module 02 to Module 09, your classes must be designed in the **Orthodox** **Canonical Form, except when explicitely stated otherwise**.
+- From Module 02 to Module 09, your classes must be designed in the **Orthodox Canonical Form, except when explicitely stated otherwise**.
 - Any function implementation put in a header file (except for function templates) means 0 to the exercise.
 - You should be able to use each of your headers independently from others.
 Thus, they must include all the dependencies they need.
 However, you must avoid the problem of double inclusion by adding **include guards**.
 Otherwise, your grade will be 0.
 ```
 Read me
 ```
 - You can add some additional files if you need to (i.e., to split your code).
 As these assignments are not verified by a program, feel free to do so as long as you turn in the mandatory files.
 - Sometimes, the guidelines of an exercise look short but the examples can show requirements that are not explicitly written in the instructions.
 - Read each module completely before starting!
 Really, do it.
 - By Odin, by Thor!
 Use your brain!!!